mansoor-mamnoon/offline-rl-agent/README.md

 - ⛔ **Obstacles**: Defined in the grid and block movement
 - 🖥️ **Real-time rendering**: PyGame visualization at 10 FPS

+---

 ## 🧠 Replay Buffer Generation

-We simulate random or scripted agents in the custom Gridworld environment to collect experience data for offline RL training.
+We simulate scripted agents in the custom Gridworld environment to collect experience data for offline RL training.

 Each transition includes:
 - `observation`